-The supervised co-op work terms provide you with an opportunity to apply your course learning in a public service setting.
+The supervised co-operative education work terms provide you with an opportunity to apply your course learning in a public service setting.
 The work term may involve any public service activity or function, such as policy analysis, policy development, program evaluation, communications, and so on.
-In addition, the co-op experience provides an understanding of the practical realities of public service and exposes you to collaborative working relationships.
-Check out our co-op examples page for a sample of your future job titles.
+In addition, the co-operative education experience provides an understanding of the practical realities of public service and exposes you to collaborative working relationships.
+Check out our co-operative education examples page for a sample of your future job titles.

-You must complete all coursework (except PS 622, Major Team Project) before starting your co-op job.
-The co-op is intended to be a paid, full-time work experience taking place over eight months (terms 3 and 4, May-December).
-Co-operative Education & the Centre for Career Action (CECA) administer the co-operative education system for the University of Waterloo.
-Co-operative Education staff develop employment opportunities, which are then listed on the co-op job posting website, WaterlooWorks.
+You must complete all coursework (except PS 622, Major Team Project) before starting your co-operative education job.
+The job is intended to be a paid, full-time work experience taking place over eight months (terms 3 and 4, May-December).
+Co-operative Education & Co-operative and Experiential Education (CEE) administer the co-operative education system for the University of Waterloo.
+Co-operative Education staff develop employment opportunities, which are then listed on the co-operative education job posting website, WaterlooWorks.
 You then formally apply to positions on JobMine and attend interviews on-campus (at the Tatham Centre).
-In addition, you are also encouraged to search for government employment opportunities yourself, that would then be approved and facilitated by Co-operative Education and CECA staff.
+In addition, you are also encouraged to search for government employment opportunities yourself, that would then be approved and facilitated by Co-operative Education and CEE staff.

 - enable you to apply graduate-level competencies acquired in the MPS program;